Heavy Vehicle Pilot Training — WA, VIC & NT

 COURSE AIM

-The aim of this course is to ensure that the participants at the end of the training have a full understanding of what is required to be a Western Australia (WA) authorised pilot when moving Oversized and or overpassed loads (OSOM).
+The aim of this course is to ensure that participants, at the end of their training, have a full understanding of what is required to operate as an authorised pilot when moving Oversized and/or Overmassed (OSOM) loads.

-It addresses also the requirements of carrying out the work in accordance with National Heavy Vehicle Regulator (NHVR) regulations for piloting and escorting oversized and overmassed loads and relevant state/territory roads and traffic authority licence/permit requirements.
-It includes the preparation for pilot/escort operations, carrying out communications regarding the operations and fulfilling all functions related to piloting escorting vehicles carrying oversized and overmassed loads.
+The course addresses the requirements for carrying out work in accordance with National Heavy Vehicle Regulator (NHVR) regulations for piloting and escorting oversized and overmassed loads and relevant state/territory roads and traffic authority licence along with permit requirements.
+It covers preparation for pilot/escort operations, carrying out communications, and fulfilling all functions related to piloting and escorting vehicles carrying oversized and overmassed loads.

 UNITS COVERED